h3xar0n/aws-security/README.md

 ### Management and data events
 - Management and Data events are handled by separate CloudTrails.
   - **Data Events**: operations on or within a resource
+		- Often high-volume
+		- Disabled by default
+		- You must explicitly add the supported resources or resource types for which you want to collect activity to a trail.
   - **Management Events**: Configuration or security changes
   - You should log the events to separate buckets, then configure access to the CloudTrail and read only access to the S3 bucket using an IAM policy attached to the user or group.
-  - Give each class of user only the access they need.
-- Data events provide insight into the resource operations performed on or within a resource, these events are often high-volume activities.
-- Example data events include S3 object-level API activity and Lambda function execution activity, the Invoke API.
-- Data events are disabled by default when you create a trail.
-- To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity to a trail.
 ### Regions
 - When you apply a trail to all regions, CloudTrail uses the trail that you create in a particular region to create trails with identical configurations in all other regions in your account.
 ### Integrity